March 30 - May 11, 2016, no class on 4/27/16

 The program costs $795 per participant (includes cost of course materials).

-Make checks payable to UB Foundation Activities Inc. and mail to:
+Check made payable to UB Foundation Activities Inc.

 A $50 discount is available for: